First Thursdays Devotion

 The First Thursdays Devotion, also called the Act of Reparation to the Wounds of Jesus and to the Holy Eucharist, is a Catholic devotion to offer acts of reparation.
-It is based on purported apparitions of Christ at Balazar, Portugal, reported by Blessed Alexandrina Maria da Costa.

-According to Alexandrina Maria da Costa, popularly known as Alexandrina of Balazar, she experienced an apparition of Jesus on 25 February 1949, during which he requested a new devotion in reparation for his Holy Wounds, to be practiced on the first Thursday of every month.

 Oratio Sancti Caietani

 There was already at this time a long-standing first Thursdays devotion that involved praying the Respice, Domine ("Look down, O Lord"), a prayer attributed to Saint Cajetan.
 The prayer was to be said while kneeling before the Blessed Sacrament.
 A plenary indulgence was granted for the first Thursday in each month to all who would say it after confession and communion and pray for the needs of the Church.
 Partial indulgences were granted for saying the prayer at other times.
 Cajetan's prayer echoes Psalm 120, and was popular as a plea for help and protection in times of trouble.

-Blessed Alexandrina's version
+Margaret Mary Alacoque

+Eucharistic adoration during a "Holy hour" on Thursdays was part of the revelations reported by Margaret Mary Alacoque.
+Pope Pius VI granted a plenary indulgence for those who would visit the Blessed Sacrament on the first Thursday of the month.
+Picpus Father Mateo Crawley-Boevey (1875-1960) promoted an at-home Holy Hour for those who couldn't make it to an oratory or chapel.